Our Team

 LYDIA BENNETT-LI (she/her)

 Lydia is based in the UK and after graduating university, she decided to merge her interest in finance, with her passion for international development.
-She hopes to build a career in ESG assurance and reporting, recognising the deep connections between 'big business', the environment and human health and wellbeing around the world.
+She hopes to build a career in ESG assurance and reporting, recognising the deep connections between corporations, the environment and human health and wellbeing around the world.
 Outside of work, Lydia enjoys running, cooking and walking her beloved dogs, Pickle, Cheddar and Bandit.

 Lydia is passionate about GenMH's vision to create accessible opportunities for people of all backgrounds, and is keen to transfer the learnings from her own experiences, to the development of GenMH!